bgerstle/Scout/README.md

 }
 ```

-If you've done unit testing in Swift, you're probably all to familiar with this dance:
+If you've done unit testing in Swift, you're probably all too familiar with this dance:

 ```swift
 class ManualMockExample: Example {